 When your will is being written, you can make three types of gifts:

 specific gifts are gifts of specific items, like an item of jewellery or your golf clubs

 pecuniary gifts are gifts of a certain amount of money to a certain beneficiary

 residuary gifts are gifts made from your residuary estate, which is what's left after all pecuniary gifts and outstanding debts have been paid

 You can specify your funeral wishes in your will.
 However, wills often aren’t discovered until after the funeral.
 Even if your will is discovered before then, your loved ones aren’t legally obliged to follow your wishes.

 Letter of wishes

-A Letter of Wishes, also known as an Expression of Wishes, is a letter written by you and kept with your Will, or given to your Executors or Trustees for safe-keeping.
-In it, you can explain why you have chosen to distribute your estate in the A Will can become a public document if Probate is required on the Estate, whereas a Letter of Wishes is written as a private document.
+A Letter of Wishes, also known as an expression of wishes, is a letter written by you and kept with your will, or given to your executors or trustees for safe keeping.
+In it, you can explain why you have chosen to distribute your estate in the way you have.
+A will can become a public document if probate is needed on your estate, whereas a Letter of Wishes is written as a private document.

 In English law, pets are part of your estate, so your will should specify what you would like to happen to your pets after you pass away.
 For more information see how to provide for pets in your will.